Financial Advisor in Durham, NC

 • Can you describe your investment philosophy?

 An advisor's investment philosophy should complement your risk tolerance and financial goals.
-Whether they favor a conservative approach with a focus on long-term growth or a more dynamic strategy, their philosophy should be in harmony with your goals and expectations.
+Whether they favor a conservative approach with a focus on long-term growth or a more dynamic strategy, their philosophy should be in harmony with your expectations and expectations.

 • How do you usually communicate with clients?